bkhanal87/Take-a-Break/README.md

 This is a website for Take a Break restaurant where users can browse the menu, read reviews, and leave reviews.
 By logging in users are granted access to write reviews for menu items and guests viewing the site can see these reviews.

 ## Technologies
-Node.js and Express.js- creating a RESTful API
+Node.js and Express.js- creating a RESTful API,
-MySQL and Sequelize ORM- database
+MySQL and Sequelize ORM- database,
-Handlebars.js- template engine
+Handlebars.js- template engine,
-Bootstrap- CSS framework
+Bootstrap- CSS framework,
 ScrollReveal- JS library